davidmarkgardiner/scratchpad/flux-helmrelease/README.md

 ## Deployment Architecture

-The deployment uses a master Helm chart that includes all individual application charts as dependencies.
-This approach allows for:
+The deployment uses a tiered approach with multiple Flux HelmReleases to ensure strict ordering of deployments:

-1. Proper ordering of deployments based on dependencies
+1. Each tier has its own HelmRelease that explicitly depends on the previous tier
-2. Centralized configuration management
+2. Flux will not start deploying a tier until all the HelmReleases it depends on are ready
-3. Simplified GitOps workflow with Flux CD
+3. This guarantees that tier4 (frontend) will never deploy before tier1 (database) is fully ready

 ## Deployment Plan